judy2k/git-workout/README.md

 A git plugin to shift your commits out of work hours.

+__Or at least it will be.__ Currently this command just prints "Hello, World."

 Of _course_ you're a responsible developer, and you never work on your own stuff during working hours.
 You _never_ get that craving to just throw something together late on a Friday afternoon.
 But imagine you _did_ - you couldn't publish your git repo, because you committed during working hours!